 - The installed .tsep installers are stored in the %XSDATADIR%\Extensions\Installed folder.

-- The invalid .tsep installers are uninstalled and moved to the %XSDATADIR%\Extensions\Invalid installations folder.
+- Invalid .tsep installers are uninstalled and moved to the %XSDATADIR%\Extensions\Invalid installations folder.

-- The cancelled .tsep installers are stored in %XSDATADIR%\Extensions\Cancelled installations.
+- Cancelled .tsep installers are stored in %XSDATADIR%\Extensions\Cancelled installations.

 Copying .tsep installers